 Step 1: Determine your dog’s readiness

 Fill out the inquiry form.
-After you submit your inquiry, you will receive an email with a link to our online assessment for your dog.
-The assessment takes about ten minutes to complete and helps us determine your dog’s readiness to become a therapy dog.
-After you complete the assessment, a Paws & Think Coordinator will contact you with our recommendation for the next steps for you and your dog, which may be to enroll in our therapy dog training or take additional outside training first.
+After you submit your inquiry, you will receive an email with a link to our Online Assessment for your dog.
+The assessment takes about ten minutes to complete and helps us determine your dog’s readiness to enroll in Paws & Think’s therapy dog training.
+After you complete the assessment, a Paws & Think Coordinator will email you to schedule a phone call to discuss the next steps for you and your dog, which may be to enroll in our therapy dog training or take additional outside training first.